zoechbauer/z-control-Backup-Scripts/README.md

 - **Clean up dev projects** by deleting large or unnecessary folders (e.g., `node_modules`, `www`, `dist`, `.angular`)
 - Log all deleted folders and (optionally) files to CSV for audit
 - Ready for scheduled automation via batch files (for both backup and cleanup)
-- **Log disk space usage** for any disk drive or directory, with flexible depth and output formats (TXT, CSV, Excel-ready)
+- **Log disk space usage** for any disk drive or directory, with flexible depth and output formats (CSV, Excel-ready)
 - Example logs and Excel files for disk usage analysis

+## Scheduled Task

+- You can use all batch scripts in a Windows Scheduled Task to automate backups.
+- Set the task to run the batch file at your preferred schedule.
+- Ensure the user account running the task has permission to access the source and backup directories.

 ## 📝 License